CloudyUnity/High5ive/README.md

         Successfully rebased and updated refs/heads/master.
 13. Now that your local repo is synced up it's time to push your changes again git push origin master
+14. Once committed to master, delete your branch or local repo to prevent it getting behind.

 ### Data Preprocessing and reading: